mitocw/latex2edx/README.md

 defines a mechanism for student input, as well as how that input is to be graded.
 Also introduced are structural macros for defining course structure.

+Version 1.2 provides, in addition, structured access to the adaptive hint system built into the edX platform, via a generalized hints system.
+This system allows hints to be provided for custom, multiple-choice, option, and numerical response problems, based on student responses.
+The hint system provided by latex2edx allows authors to specify hints via pattern matching, based on matching strings, numerical value ranges, mathametical symbols and functions, and arbitrary boolean combinations of patterns.

 See project homepage: